NREL/ATHENA-sumo/Simulate_on_Eagle/README.md

 <br>
 Use [Create_Script_inParts.py](https://github.com/NREL/ATHENA-sumo/blob/master/Simulate_on_Eagle/Create_Script_inParts.py) script to run one simulation in mutiple parts.
 This is useful when you have a simulation that takes more than 4 hours to complete.

-### 9. On Eagle, Open Create_Script.py python, and change the 'time_in_hours', 'begin_year', 'end_year', and 'trip_file_prefix' parameters according to desired simulation years.
+### 9. On Eagle, open Create_Script.py python, and change the 'time_in_hours', 'begin_year', 'end_year', and 'trip_file_prefix' parameters according to desired simulation years.
 This Script explains values to give for these parameters.

-### 10. On Eagle, run Create_Script.py to generate bash file to run your simulations on Eagle
+### 10. On Eagle, run Create_Script.py to generate bash file to run your simulations on Eagle.
 ```bash
 cd ScriptFiles
 module load conda